rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 where *B* is the area of the prism's bottom face and *z*₁, *z*₂, and *z*₃ are the lengths of the edges joining the two faces.
 Again, to get the total volume of the pixel we just sum up the volumes of the individual prisms (for us, the DHM values).

-The first step for making a TRI raster from the DHM is to calculate the squared differences between DHM cells and each of their respective eight neighbors.
-Similarly, for surface area and volume we'll want to find half of the 3D distance between DHM cells and their eight neighbors.
+The first step for making a TRI raster from the DHM is to calculate the squared differences between DHM pixel values and each of their respective eight neighbors.
+Similarly, for surface area and volume we'll want to find half of the 3D distance between DHM pixel values and their eight neighbors.
 Below we represent both the squared height differences and the half-distances with ndarray's having the shape (image height, image width, 8), the third axis representing a neighbor/compass direction.
 For each of the eight compass directions, we use *scipy.ndimage.convolve()*, passing it a kernel corresponding to the current direction.
 For example, the kernel [[0, 1, 0], [0, 0, 0], [0, 0, 0]] is used for the northern neighbor.

 {%highlight Python%}
 #set values in 3d "half distance" ndarray and "squared difference" ndarray. we'll use the former to calculate pixel-level surface area and volume, the latter to get TRI